hbctraining/scRNA-seq_online/activities/day1_polls.md

 ### Introduction to scRNA-seq

-1. Which of the following does **NOT** contribute to the complexity of scRNA-seq analysis:
+1. Which of the following does **NOT** contribute to the challenges associated with scRNA-seq analysis:
     - i. scRNA-seq generates a lot of data
     - i.
 Low depth of sequencing showing zero counts for many genes
     - i. **Transcripts over-represented in the library due to PCR artifacts**